flatcar/scripts/repos/gentoo-subset/README.md

 If you remove a package, make sure to delete the corresponding files in metadata/md5cache, or run use egencache to do it for you:
 ```
-    egencache --update --repo portage-stable
+    egencache --update --repo gentoo-subset
 ```
-There is also `scripts/update_metadata` which will update both `portage-stable` and `coreos-overlay` and optionally generate a commit message.
+There is also `scripts/update_metadata` which will update both `gentoo-subset` and `flatcar-overlay` and optionally generate a commit message.

 ## Testing changes